 Deacon rockfish was formerly referred to as the solid version of blue rockfish.
 What does that mean for anglers?
 Nothing in 2016.
 Every rule that refers to blue rockfish (like the daily bag limit of 3) now applies to blue rockfish and deacon rockfish combined.

 If you’re lucky enough to catch a colorful assortment of fish, keep in mind that the following species of rockfish are prohibited: China, copper, quillback and yelloweye.
 Several handouts, including “What Can I Keep, and How Many?” and species identification tips, are available on the ODFW sport groundfish webpage.

-Crabbing - crabbing is open again for all waters.
+Crabbing - crabbing is open for all waters.
 Success however will depend on what the flows out of the rivers are.
 If flows are high, the crabs will move out into the ocean.
 Getting to them then will depend on surface conditions.
 But, if ocean conditions allow, crabbing can be quite good.
 If the rivers are not pumping tons of water into bays and estuaries, expcet good crabbing in those.

 ENTIRE OREGON COAST CLOSED TO THE HARVEST OF RAZOR CLAMS DUE TO HIGH LEVELS OF DOMIC ACID, AND CLOSED FOR HARVEST OF MUSSELS FROM THE COLUMBIA RIVER TO HECETA HEAD DUE TO DOMOIC ACID